 Implementation costs

 An enduring system solution will cost at least £175,000 but probably not more than £300,000.

+We do not anticipate any additional costs based on the changes in the most recent Modification.
+The initial estimate range of the ROM remains unchanged.
+(For clarity the range does not take into consideration the procurement of an ISE and is purely takes into consideration system impacts.)

 Ongoing costs